SDG7: Affordable and Clean Energy and SDG13: Climate Action

 - Move to our new SMART Waterside Campus

-- Installation of our low carbon Biomass boiler and heat network saving over 400 tonnes CO2e during the 2019/20 academic year
+- Installation of our low carbon Biomass boiler and heat network saving over 400 tonnes CO2e during the 2019/20 and 2020/21 academic years

 - As part of delivering on our 100% renewables pledge, we have signed up to 100% Renewable Energy for Business tariff with REGO certificates